Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 Montpellier: A Dynamic University City

-Montpellier is a city that feels alive, largely thanks to its massive student population.
+Montpellier is a city that feels alive, largely thanks to its massive student population, and it deserves a place in any Occitanie travel guide.
 It’s the capital of the region, and you can feel that energy everywhere.
 The old town is a maze of narrow streets, but it opens up into beautiful squares filled with cafes and shops.
 It’s a place where history meets a youthful spirit.
 I love wandering through the Écusson, the historic center, and stumbling upon hidden courtyards.
 The Place de la Comédie is the heart of the city, a grand square perfect for people-watching.
 If you’re looking for a place that’s both historic and buzzing, Montpellier is it.

 Where to stay: The city center offers plenty of boutique hotels and apartments, putting you right in the middle of the action.
 For a more relaxed stay, consider areas just outside the immediate center, which are still easily accessible.